deadlyvipers/dojo_rules/introduction.md

 My favorite course is the Electives Mastery and I just finished the HTML/CSS Mastery.

-Git Rebase is awesome, but very complicated.
+Git rebase is awesome, but very complicated unless you practice often.